Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Walkthrough

-Spend five minutes reading the four key files.
-The rest of the lab will make more sense with this context.
+Spend five minutes reading the four files that define what goes into the firmware.
+The rest of the lab makes more sense once the package list is in your head.

 # All commands run from the course root: